California Earthquakes: They Should Not Terrify You!

 For starters, if you are nervous simply because earthquakes cannot be predicted, don't be.
 99% of the hundreds or even thousands that occur daily all over the world are too small to even be felt except by the sophisticated machines (seismographs ) designed expressly for the purpose.

-Prediction, in and of itself can induce quite a bit of stress, as in the case of weather prediction, which science has gotten quite accurate.
+Prediction, in and of itself can induce quite a bit of stress, as in the case with weather prediction, the science for which has gotten quite accurate.
 It will be all over the news that a hurricane or tornado is on the way, leaving you, yes, possibly time to prepare, but not always.
 You will most certainly have plenty of time to stew and worry over whether or not it will pass over you and inflict severe damage including loss of lives, or pass you by entirely.
 That cannot be predicted.

 The neat thing about earthquakes by contrast, is this: while the geologists may not yet be able to forecast them, they are usually of very brief duration, and by the time you figure out it was an earthquake, it is over with.
-A matter of seconds, unlike major storms which can go on for several minutes up to several hours.
+A matter of seconds, unlike major storms which can go on for several hours.

 The next thing to remember about earthquakes is that they are not seasonal.
 They happen irregularly, and therefore, 'happen when they happen,' but it has nothing to do with the time of year.
 There is no such thing as 'earthquake weather.'